• Skip to primary navigation

 • 3 cups water + 2 tablespoons

-• 1 tbsp lime juice – roughly half a lime
+• 1 tablespoon lime juice – roughly half a lime

 Instructions

-• To make the paste, blend the chillies, garlic, shallots, 2 of the lemongrass sticks and turmeric powder with 2 tbsp of water to make a thick paste.
+• To make the paste, blend the chillies, garlic, shallots, 2 of the lemongrass sticks and turmeric powder with 2 tablespoon of water to make a thick paste.

 • In a wok, heat up a splash of oil and add in all of the paste.
 Cook for a few minutes until the oil separates.